Vision and values

 Why Community Money Advice does what it does

-Community Money Advice exists to help establish free face-to-face debt advice services in local communities.
+Community Money Advice exists to help establish free face-to-face debt & money advice services in local communities.
 This vision is driven by the christian beliefs at the heart of Community Money Advice, inspired by the compassion God has shown to us, we are driven to show mercy, kindness and compassion to others.

 If anyone sees a brother or sister in need but has no pity on them how can the love of God be in that person?
 Dear children let us not love with words or speech but with actions and in truth. - 1 John 3 vs 17 & 18

 God has compassion for the poor and he has called for his people to be active in helping those who are disadvantaged in their communities.
 This was exemplified in the Old Testament through the people of Israel who were commanded to care for the poor in practical ways and to ensure that the principles of justice and mercy were practiced throughout society.
-In this days, specific measures were put into place to address the issue of personal indebtedness.
-Whilst the prophets frequently reminded the people of their responsibilities to care for the poor.
+In those days, specific measures were put into place to address the issue of personal indebtedness.
+In addition, the prophets frequently reminded the people of their responsibilities to care for the poor.